What is Dry Needling?

 What is the Cost of Acupuncture?

 Costs can vary with location and experience of the practitioner.
 Most range between $70 to $120 per session.
-Health rebates and concession rates often apply.
+Private Health Insurance Rebates and Concession Rates often apply.
 There is also Community Acupuncture which is cheaper, usually $30-$40 per session.

 How Does Acupuncture Work?